-- 4.13 Agreement or arrangement represents understanding, and not a transaction as ordinarily understood as being some business or dealing, which is carried on or transacted between two or more persons.
+4.15 Agreement or arrangement represents understanding, and not a transaction as ordinarily understood as being some business or dealing, which is carried on or transacted between two or more persons.
 It is reciprocal to contribute to the cost or incur expenditure for the mutual advantage or to share according to the agreement or the arrangement.
-Such agreement or arrangement is not in the nature of conveying any property or provision of services or lending or borrowing and is known as 'cost contribution arrangement'. - 4.14 The cost contribution arrangements, as aforesaid, are arrangements between business enterprises to share the costs and risks of developing, producing, or obtaining assets, services or rights.
+Such agreement or arrangement is not in the nature of conveying any property or provision of services or lending or borrowing and is known as 'cost contribution arrangement'.

+4.16 The cost contribution arrangements, as aforesaid, are arrangements between business enterprises to share the costs and risks of jointly developing, producing, or obtaining assets, services or rights.
 Its conditions should be in conformity with arm's length principle and therefore, a participant's contributions must be consistent with what an independent enterprise would have agreed to contribute under comparable circumstances given the benefits it reasonably expects to derive from the arrangement.
 The accountant should gain an understanding of the transaction and make appropriate reporting for the same.

-Free of cost services
+Free of cost transfer of goods or services

-- 4.15 When determining whether or not international transaction exist in the books of accounts or records of the Assessee, the Accountant also need to consider the free of cost goods / services rendered / availed by the Assessee.
-A reference can also be placed on the positions adopted by the taxpayer under for GST for such free of cost goods / services by the Assessee. - 4.16 The Accountant will need to carefully examine the necessary facts/conditions to assess and identify such transactions not otherwise apparent from books of accounts or records of the Assessee and make appropriate reporting for the same.
+- 4.17 When determining whether or not international transaction exist in the books of accounts or records of the Assessee, the Accountant also need to consider the free of cost goods / services rendered / availed by the Assessee.
+A reference can also be placed on the positions adopted by the taxpayer under for GST for such free of cost goods / services by the Assessee. - 4.18 The Accountant will need to carefully examine the necessary facts/ conditions to assess and identify such transactions not otherwise apparent from books of accounts or records of the Assessee and make appropriate reporting for the same.
 Where amounts are recognized on a notional basis in the books of accounts due to applicable accounting standards or otherwise, the same should be in conformity with arm's length principle.
-Examples of such transactions may include free of cost employee stock option plans, free of cost software / software related services, free of cost management services, etc.
+Examples of such transactions may include free of cost employee stock option plans, free of cost software / software related services, free of cost management services, etc. - 4.19 To the extent there is an intentional set-off or where the pricing of the principal transaction is determined (basis functions performed, assets employed and risks assumed) after considering the free of cost transfers, a separate disclosure of such free of cost transfers may not be necessary.
+However, the fact of such set-off could be included in the accountant's report as a note.
+Same is the case with 'shareholder activities' and 'incidental benefits' that are not compensable.